Pathfinder Combat Maneuvers

 Any time you could do damage as part of a grapple, you can throw the creature you’re grappling to the ground by tripping them.
 Use the normal rules for a trip, but because the target is grappled, they have a -4 penalty to DEX and an additional -2 to their combat maneuver defense (this does not count as trying to grapple or escape the grapple).
 If your trip is successful, you deal double your normal grapple damage (half on a successful reflex save, the DC is your combat maneuver attack roll), the target is prone, and you end the grapple.

-If you have the Fling Enemy feat (Races of Stone p140), every 10 ft you throw an enemy also deals double your normal grapple damage (half on a successful reflex save as above) when they hit the ground.
+If you have the Fling Enemy feat (Races of Stone p140) and use that feat instead, every 10 ft you throw an enemy also deals double your normal grapple damage (half on a successful reflex save as above) when they hit the ground.
 They can take additional damage mid-flight as follows:

 - If you throw an enemy into a wall with at least 5 hardness, the wall deals damage as if it were fall damage appropriate to the distance cut short from your throw.